smizell/graphablejson-js/README.md

 # Graphable JSON

-Graphable JSON is an idea for using GraphQL with a REST API.
-GraphQL allows client developers to define only what they need and the API responds with the requested data.
-Graphable JSON is similar in that it allows client developers to specify the shape of data.
-It differs in that it will provide the requested data by following links and paginated collections to get the data.

-Though this does not solve the problem of overfetching, it does let client developers forget about resources, URLs, and HTTP requests—they ask for what they need and that's all.
-For API developers, it lets them evolve their API without fear of breaking the client.
+Graphable JSON is a standard for reducing or completely removing many of the breaking changes that people encounter with APIs.
+It allows the server to evolve the API and not break clients.

 ## How it works